spoonapps/docs/reference/command_line/build.md

-      --diagnostic           Enable diagnotic logging -e, --env=VALUE            Set environment variables inside the container --env-file=VALUE       Read in a line delimited file of ENV variables --no-base              Do not merge the base image(s) into the new image -n, --name=VALUE           Name of the image
+      --diagnostic           Enable diagnotic logging -e, --env=VALUE            Set environment variables inside the container --env-file=VALUE       Read in a line delimited file of ENV variables --mount=VALUE          Mount a host folder into the container.
+Format: [other-container:]SourceFolder=TargetFolder -n, --name=VALUE           Name of the image
-      --overwrite            Overwrite existing image
+      --no-base              Do not merge the base image into the new image --overwrite            Overwrite existing image
       --vm=VALUE             The Spoon VM version to run the container with -w, --working-dir=VALUE    Set the initial working directory inside the container --wait-after-error     Leave program open after error
-      --wait-after-exit      Leave program open after exit
+      --wait-after-exit      Leave program open after it exits
 ```

 To build an image from an existing container, use the `commit` command.